 4. Advantage Media ($18M/year)

-Adam Witty (from Charleston, South Carolina, USA) started Advantage Media almost 18 years ago.
+Adam Witty (from Charleston, South Carolina, USA) started Advantage Media about 18 years ago.

 Adam Witty is the Founder & CEO of Advantage|ForbesBooks and has built the company into one of the largest business book publishers in America, serving over 1,500 Authors in all 50 U.S. states and 63 countries.

 Advantage|ForbesBooks is the pioneer of pain-free book creation.
 Our famed Talk Your Book® and Ghostwriting programs have helped over 1,500 entrepreneurs, CEOs and professionals create a book in 10 to 24 hours of their time over the course of six months.